mpf0909/pathology_part_II_project/README.md

 - Calculate thresholds for classification of annotations using format provided in ```calculate_CK_wsi_classification_thresholds.ipynb```
 - Create masks patches of size 256x256 pixels (format compatible with hovernet)
 6. Match mask patches to H&E patches and IHC patches for each WSI
+- Unfortunately the lyzeum-ml directory cannot be shared since it is proprietary IP owned by Lyzeum, the Soilleux Lab's spinout company.
+The below instructions detail how this would be done should it become available
 - Create and activate conda environment for creating patches from WSIs
 ```
 cd in-house/create=he-ihc-patches/